NuanRMxi-Lazy-Team/NRLT_PhiCommonChart/en/chart_format/extended_layer.md

 ﻿# Extended Layer

-Extended components in chart: RPE-compatible extended features.
+>This chapter will introduce the extended components in chart: RPE-compatible extended features.

 ::: info Note
 **All fields on this page have compatibility level 3.**